mikedelong/kaggle-zestimate/proposal.md

 Solution statement
 ------------------
+We will use one or more models to predict the log-error of the Zestimates

 Benchmark model
 ---------------

 Evaluation metrics
 ------------------
+We will produce a result that qualifies for the leaderboard.
+Alternately, we will do something that we can verify directly.

 Outline of project design
 -------------------------

     The project's domain background — the field of research where the project is derived;
     A problem statement — a problem being investigated for which a solution will be defined;